What's that Lassie? There's a drink in the well?

 - Sangrita.
 This spicy drink makes the most out of its tequila.
 Tequila, orange juice, lime juice, and chili peppers make a deliciously peppery drink.

 - Tequila Sunrise.
 Named for its beautiful gradient, the Tequila Sunrise is a great summer cocktail.
 All you need is tequila, grenadine, and orange juice.
+This one typically fits the aphrodisiac meaning.

 - Tequila Sour.
 Part of the "sour family", the Tequila Sour makes great use of bitters.
 Egg whites, lime juice, sugar syrup, and tequila all add to the great sour taste from the bitters.
+You can also learn how to make bitters using a bitters recipe if you want total control over the ingredients.

 - Mexican Mule.
 Like its counterpart, the Moscow Mule, the Mexican Mule makes use of a copper mug.
 Just swap the original's vodka for tequila, and add ginger beer, lime juice, and a wedge of lime for a delicious drink.